Skip to content

 What the product believes

-AppHandoff treats that gap as a first-class workflow with contracts, scans, tickets, and reviewable fixes.
-The scanner runs on every push.
-Mismatches surface as structured tickets with the endpoint path, schema delta, and severity.
+AppHandoff treats that gap as a first-class workflow with published contracts, tickets, and reviewable plans.
+Agents publish the API contract as they build, so the other side codes against the real shape instead of a guess.
+Handoff tickets carry the endpoint path, acceptance criteria, and role ownership.
 Implementation plans are drafted with project context so the fix is unambiguous.

 The product leans toward PR-first delivery, machine-readable context, and visible role ownership rather than opaque background automation.
 Agents draft; humans approve.
 Every action is auditable.